Grand Avenue Reconstruction

 Over the past several years residents have reported and Village officials have observed, numerous storm water issues within the Ridgewood subdivision.
 The Village completed two storm water studies, the Ridgewood Infrastructure Plan and the Southeast Drainage Investigation in 2016.
 Between the two studies, approximately $3.5 - $7.0 million in storm water improvements were identified for the Ridgewood subdivision and surrounding area.
 The Ridgewood Infrastructure plan also identified more than $9 million in additional infrastructure improvements, including roadway reconstruction investments.

 The selection of Grand Avenue as a 2021 project is based upon the roadway ranking, however Village staff is looking for opportunities during any roadway improvement project to implement storm water or other improvements whenever possible.
 Funding for large scale underground improvements is not available at this time and the necessary improvements near Flagg Creek would need to occur prior to with any large scale improvement upstream in the system.
 While staff does continue to look for funding opportunities for the recommendations identified in the 2016 storm water studies, smaller scale and more affordable at-grade improvements have been identified as potential options to explore that may provide some added relief during certain storm events.
+Green infrastructure was originally proposed for the 2021 Grand Avenue project, but was removed after public feedback.
+The project will include the addition of storm sewer installation but improvements are focused on localized storm water management for the new roadway.

 Project Kickoff Meetings